-Sustainable Travel — Buying Local Produce & Local Products
+Sustainable Travel — Buying Local Produce and Local Products

-As we’ve travelled the globe over the past few years we’ve noticed an increasing trend for markets around the world to all sell the same trashy manufactured stuff.
+As we’ve travelled the globe over the past few years we’ve noticed an increasing trend for markets around the world to all sell the same trashy manufactured stuff — a real blight for those who believe in sustainable travel and buying local.

 In recent months, we revisited a handful of markets across the Middle East and in Thailand that once sold largely locally-made goods that are now selling tacky foreign-made ornaments that have nothing to do with the country or culture where they’re being sold.
 In Petra, Jordan, for instance, most of the stalls that are scattered about the site are selling junk from China.